What is a Dentist?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 132,800 jobs for Dentist in 2016.
+There were about 132,800 jobs for Dentist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 25,700 new jobs for Dentist by 2026.
-Due to new job openings and attrition, there will be an average of 6,400 job openings in this field each year.
+The BLS estimates 6,400 yearly job openings in this field.

 The states with the most job growth for Dentist are Arizona, Maryland, and Tennessee.
 Watch out if you plan on working in Kansas, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.